 You progress through the game by completing difficult platforming levels that require precise jumping and dashing.
 Celeste features a number of collectibles to find for an extra layer of challenge in addition to an Assist mode for players who are more interested in the game’s story.

 Spyro: Reignited Trilogy

-Spyro: Reignited Trilogy is a shining example of how to properly update a beloved series for the modern-age.
+Spyro: Reignited Trilogy is a shining example of how to correctly update a beloved series for the modern age.
 Developer Toys for Bob did an excellent job recreating the original Spyro trilogy, updating environments and characters to look more polished than their polygonal-shaped ancestors ever could.

 As far as gameplay and story go, each game still feels like classic Spyro.
 Included are Spyro the Dragon, Spyro 2: Ripto’s Rage! and Spyro: Year of the Dragon.
 With beautiful graphics and solid platforming mechanics that still hold up in 2020, Reignited Trilogy is worth playing for both nostalgic fans and those who never got to experience the original games.

 Shovel Knight: Treasure Trove

 Developer Yacht Club Games took the indie game scene by storm when they released Shovel Knight back in 2014.
 The 2D side-scroller has a charming 8-bit retro aesthetic, a slew of memorable heroes and villains, a deep combat system that revolves around using different gadgets, and superb platforming to boot.